NoobMahbub/starfall-animation/README.md

 # Contributions

-If you want to contribute to this project,fork the [repository](https://github.com/NoobMahbub/starfall-animation) and clone it to your local machine.
-Commit your changes and push your changes to your forked repository.
+If you want to contribute to this project,fork the [repository](https://github.com/NoobMahbub/starfall-animation) and clone it to your local machine. <br>
+Commit your changes and push your changes to your forked repository. <br>
 Finally, open a pull request with a detailed description of your changes.
 I highly appreciate any contributions.

 Special thanks to Hyperplexed who indirectly contributed on this project.